bitaxeorg/osmu-wiki/src/content/docs/nerdqaxeplus/about.md

 This project uses specifically the Lilygo T-Display S3 and a modificated QAxe+ board.
 It uses the GPIO Pins in order to communicate with the ASIC chip and displays all stats and necessary information on the Screen.

-It comes with a modified version of AxeOs found [here](https://github.com/shufps/ESP-Miner-NerdQAxePlus).
+It comes with a modified version of AxeOS found [here](https://github.com/shufps/ESP-Miner-NerdQAxePlus).

 ![NerdQAxe+](./nerdqaxeplus.jpg)